Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Method

-Based on \textit{Assumption \ref{a1}}, reducing the anomaly probability in the training set helps the student better learn normal patterns.
-A naive way to achieve this is to retain only high-confidence normal samples or discard low-confidence anomalous ones.
-However, such strategies fail to fully utilize the training data, as potentially useful normal regions are also discarded along with the anomalies.
+The foundation of our framework is to partition the training set into divisions for training division-specific students.
+While our core insight in Section~\ref{sec:empirical_motivation} shows that division-specific students naturally handle anomalies from other divisions, we argue that their ability to learn a high-quality normal representation remains crucial.
+If a data division contains an excessively high concentration of challenging or anomalous samples, its dedicated student may learn a biased or distorted notion of normality, which could propagate errors during cross-division aggregation.

-To address this issue, we introduce a confidence-guided strategy on top of naive equal partitioning.
-Specifically, we inject a portion of highly confident normal samples into each domain based on normality confidence scores, which ensures that: (1) The anomaly ratio in each domain becomes lower than that in the original training set, reducing the interference of anomalous samples on the modeling of normal patterns.
-(2) The normal distribution in each domain remains more similar to the overall normal distribution, mitigating the negative impact of domain partitioning on student normality modeling.
+To proactively create a more favorable learning environment for each division-specific student, we enhance the naive equal partitioning with a confidence-guided strategy.
+Specifically, we inject a portion of high-confidence normal samples into each division.
+This ensures that: (1) The anomaly ratio within each data division is actively lowered, reducing the immediate interference of anomalies and providing a stable foundation for learning normal patterns.
+(2) The core normal distribution in each division remains representative of the overall data, preventing the students from overfitting to small, noisy subsets.

 We use the features output by the global student of the previous epoch \( \mathcal{S}^{Glo}_{e-1} \) as the basis for confidence evaluation.
 For each training sample \(I_i\), the average cosine similarity between teacher features \(f_{\mathcal{T}}\) and global student features \(f_{\mathcal{S}^G_{e-1}}\) across \(L\) layers is calculated to obtain the corresponding \(\mathrm{Conf}_i\): \begin{small}